ctlee/BioChemCoRe-2018/docs/pages/system_energy.md

 ## Running the Automated Energy Analysis Script ##

 1. Download the necessary scripts  <a href="{{ '/assets/pdbs/make_directories.py' | prepend: site.baseurl }}">make_directories.py</a> and <a href="{{ '/assets/pdbs/run_Energy_Analysis.py' | prepend: site.baseurl }}">run_Energy_Analysis.py</a>
-1. In your personal scratch directory, we will create a new filetree for energy analysis bu running `python make_directories.py`
+1. In your personal scratch directory, we will create a new filetree for energy analysis by running `python make_directories.py`
 2. In this new directory, place the files: `run_Energy_Analysis.py` and `BCCHelper.py`
 3. Take a look at this script with your favorite text editor.
 What does the `subprocess` command do?
 4. Run the script ` python run_Energy_Analysis.py 1` **What is the number "1" doing here?**